nicoleli04/CSE151A-Project/README.md

 ## Statement of Collaboration
 Overall, all members contributed to the project, as the project was mostly worked on with multiple people working together at a time.
 We all joined several zoom meetings together, or met in-person as a team to work on the project.
 We would share our screen and take turns programming different sections, often with feedback or edits from the others.
 We brainstormed all the ideas for the project together, bouncing ideas off of and changing ideas based on everybody's feedback.
 We also took turns going to office hours to discuss with TAs, and sometimes all of us attended together.
 For the more specific tasks, they are listed below.

-Evelyn Mares-moreno: Updated Milestone 4 notebook,
+Evelyn Mares-moreno: Talked to tutors, wrote code for Milestone 4 and updated group members about these changes

 Ilia Aballa: Uploaded early datasets, helped to organize some meetings/reserve study room, completed writeup